pingidentity/pipeline-example-platform/README.md

 ### Repository Setup

-Click the **Use this template** button at the right of this page to create your own repository.
+Click the **Use this template** button at the top right of this page to create your own repository.
 After the repository is created, clone it to your local machine to continue.
-The rest of this guide will assume you are working from the root of the repository.
+The rest of this guide will assume you are working from the root of the cloned repository.

 > Note - A pipeline will run and fail when the repository is created.
-This result is expected as the pipeline is attempting to deploy and the necessary secrets have not been configured yet.
+This result is expected as the pipeline is attempting to deploy and the necessary configuration has not been performed.

 ## Development Lifecycle Diagram